cglaz/LaravelGames/README.md

 -The lowest rate of game<br>
 -The games list with rate over 80+<br>

-5.Global list of games from STEAM API:
+5.Global list of games from STEAM API:<br>
 -In this section you can find games explorer, where you can find game, dlc or whatever you want by typing letters and numbers or if you want to be more specific, the explorer allows you to specify result by choosing which type of result do you want: Games, Dlc, Demo, Episodes, Video, Music, Movie, Mods